frkd-dev/binary-templates/010editor/README.md

 - Some fields remain unclear in a layout information structure

 NOTE: 010 Editor has a template for bplist, so it should be properly imported and used.

+## MP4 and QuickTime

+**Description**

+A much improved version of MP4 binary template from SweetScape with focus on extending a QuickTime metadata parsing.

+ISO/IEC 14496 (Parts 12, 14) and [QuickTime official](https://developer.apple.com/documentation/quicktime-file-format/) documents were heavily consulted to make these changes.

+NOTE: for a revision history, check comments in the file